-CPA must be less than the CLV.
-Ideally, the CPA is less than the initial purchase to generate a cash flow positive business that does not require investment or debt to acquire customers.
+CPA must be less than the CLV to be the most cost-effective.
+Ideally, the CPA should be less than the initial purchase to generate a cash flow-positive business that does not require investment or debt to acquire customers.
 If you are paying equal to the purchase price, you are going to lose money because there are other expenses associated with your business.
 Sometimes though, you need to pay more for the first purchase because you know over time they will buy more from you.
 This holds especially true for companies with a subscription model or businesses with a high retention rate.

 Costs of Traffic: Cost Per Click (CPC)

 One thing you can’t change is how much a click will cost.
 Depending on your industry, these numbers vary.
-Facebook is more consistent with CPCs.
+Facebook is more consistent with CPC.

 AdWords: $0.50-$10+ CPC / $1-$2 average

 Remarketing: $.50-$2 CPC